-\triangle CAUTION - Risk of Danger!
+\land CAUTION - Risk of Danger!
 Indicates a WARNING .
-Whenever this symbol is present, the operator must refer to the user manual before operation. (i) Indicates Important information to acknowledge CE This product complies with the Low Voltage & Electromagnetic Compatibility European directives. د ک The product has been declared recyclable.
-A In the European Union, this product is subject to a separate collection system for recycling electrical and electronic components in accordance with directive WEEE 2012/19/EU.
+Whenever this symbol is present, the operator must refer to the user manual before operation WARNING!
+Class 2 laser radiation (output <1 mW, wavelength 645 - 655 nm).
+If the flap is open, do not look into the beam í Indicates Important information to acknowledge CE This product complies with the Low Voltage & Electromagnetic Compatibility European directives 23 The product has been declared recyclable X In the European Union, this product is subject to a separate collection system for recycling electrical and electronic components in accordance with directive WEEE 2012/19/EU

-1.2 SAFETY PRECAUTIONS
+1.2 PRECAUTIONS FOR USE

 - Never aim the camera at the sun or other strong source of thermal radiation.
 This can impair camera operation and/or damage its infrared sensor.
 To avoid accidental exposure, close the lens flap when the camera is not in use. - Avoid exposure to dust with the lens flap open.
 Dust on the lens can absorb thermal flux and cause artificial diffusion.
 It can also degrade image sharpness.
 To clean the lens, refer to § 10.2. - Do not touch the lens with your fingers.
-Acids from human skin can damage the lens and its coatings. - Avoid jolting or dropping the camera.
+Acids from human skin can damage the lens and its coatings. - Avoid jolting or dropping the camera. - Do not point the camera's laser pointer at a person's eyes.
+This can result in burns and other damage to the eyes. - Caution!
+Observe all safety warnings!
+Use of controls or adjustments, or performance of procedures, other than those specified herein, may result in hazardous radiation exposure.